 Tourist information, hotels and travel

 Colourful and vibrant Naples (Napoli) has had an mixed reputation for centuries.
-Some people (especially northern Italians) will warn you about this unsavoury port town, rife with casual crime, chaos and shadowed by the Camorra.
+Some people (especially northern Italians) will warn you about this unsavoury southern port town, rife with casual crime, chaos and shadowed by the Camorra.
 At the foot of

 airline destination for UK travellers.